Dutchess County Fair Amateur Cut Flower Competition

 • First time and nervous?
 Don’t be!
 Volunteers are on hand to help.
 And veterans are available to answer questions.

-• Gather the vases you’ll think you’ll need and grab a spot at a table.
+• Gather the vases you think you’ll need and grab a spot at a table.

-• Choose the flowers (if you’ve brought an extra, you’ll select the best)
+• Choose the flowers (if you’ve brought extra, you’ll select the best).

-• The flower or plant should be properly, and legibly, labeled
+• The flower or plant should be properly labeled.

 Registering to Enter the Amateur Cut Flower Competition

-• You must register online three days before the competition.
+• You must register three days before the completion.
 Day of entries will not be accepted.
+Deadline for Tuesday is August 16, 2025.
+Deadline for Friday is August 20, 2025.

 Check in Dates & Times, Upstairs in the Horticulture Building

-• Tuesday competition – Entries are to be brought on Monday, 8/21/23, between 5 pm and 7 pm.
-Enter through the Parsonage St. Gate, drive to Horticulture Building.
+• Tuesday competition – entries are to be brought on Monday, 08/18/25 between 5 pm and 7 pm.
+Enter through the Parsonage St. Gate, drive to the Horticulture Building.
+Please don’t block vendors setting up or the barns.

-• Friday competition – Entries are to be brought on Friday, 8/23/23 between 7 am and 9 am.
-Park in the Well Lot/Gate 4, entering at Parsonage S
+• Friday competition – entries are to be brought on Friday, 08/22/25 between 7 am and 9 am.
+Park in the Well Lot Gate 4, entering through the Main Gate.

 Picking up Entries after the Competitions

-• Friday’s entries can be picked up on Sunday after 7 pm
+• Potted containers from Friday’s completion can be picked up on Sunday after 7 pm.

 Winning Entries, Ribbons